OHDSI/OmopIndexes/README.md

 ### `addLocation()`

-`addLocation()` adds a person's location to a cohort or person-level table by looking up the person's `location_id` in the OMOP `location` table.
-By default, it falls back to the location associated with the person's `care_site_id` when the first lookup is not available.
+`addLocation()` adds a person's location to a cohort or person-level table.
+It first looks up the person's `location_id` in the OMOP `location` table, then falls back to the location associated with the person's `care_site_id` when no location is found through the first source.
 The value is taken from `location_source_value` by default, and can instead be returned from fields such as `city`, `state`, `zip`, or `country_source_value`.